neicnordic/neic.no/_posts/29-04-29-staff-exchange.md

 **How did the idea of participating in an ELIXIR staff exchange in Spain come to mind?**

-<p> "The Head of ELIXIR Finland and a co-worker of mine, Tommi Nyrönen, told me about the possibility to do a staff exchange.
+<p> "The Head of ELIXIR Finland and a co-worker of mine, <b>Tommi Nyrönen</b>, told me about the possibility to do a staff exchange.
 At first, we only talked about Hinxton, where the ELIXIR Hubis located.
 The idea of the exchange itself was born then, but the idea of Spain was born solely out of personal preferences.
 Coming from the Nordics, I wasn’t exactly jumping with joy at the thought of rainy Hinxton and wished to go live somewhere warm.
 Then, among other cities, Tommi finally suggested Barcelona.
 The Centre for Genomic Regulation, CRG, in Barcelona is a collaboration partner in NeIC Tryggve project Sensitive Data Archiving deliverable, and through the NeIC Tryggve project I was already familiar with some of the people working there.
 CRG is also a partner institution of ELIXIR Spain, but it was Tryggve that had created the collaboration within which I did the exchange." </p>

 **What was the application process like for you?**